galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 # Introduction
 {:.no_toc}

 Signaling pathways are among the most commonly altered across different tumor types.
 Many tumors possess at least one driver alteration and nearly half of such alterations are potentially targeted by currently available drugs.
-A recent study in TCGA tumors has identified patterns of somatic variations and mechanisms in 10 canonical pathways (Sanchez-Vega et al. 2018).
+A recent study in TCGA tumors has identified patterns of somatic variations and mechanisms in 10 canonical pathways {% SanchezVega2018 %}.
 One-third of these tumors possess multiple alterations and have potentially complex phenotypes.
 Identifying a transcriptomic signature in these tumors would enable personalized therapeutic design strategies.
 A plethora of evidence suggests complex diseases, like cancer, can be the result of multiple genetic aberrations in biological networks or pathways rather than variation in a single gene.
-Often starter mutations occur in a key component network that ultimately leads to multigene dysregulation causing hallmark cancer phenotypes (Hanahan and Weinberg 2000).
+Often starter mutations occur in a key component network that ultimately leads to multigene dysregulation causing hallmark cancer phenotypes {% Hanahan2000 %}.
 Many of these phenotypes are the result of disrupted transcriptional programs that affect the clinical progression and therapeutic responsiveness.
-Recent progress in exploring these transcriptomic changes in cancer pathogenesis provided useful clues in precision medicine (Bradner et al. 2017).
+Recent progress in exploring these transcriptomic changes in cancer pathogenesis provided useful clues in precision medicine {% Bradner2017 %}.

 The RTK/RAS/PI3K molecular genetic axis controls critical cellular functions and is commonly altered in various cancers (Fruman and Rommel 2014).
 Perturbations across this axis can lead to deficiencies in cell-cycle, survival, metabolism, motility and genome stability, triggering hallmark phenotypes of cancer.
 The constitutive activation and presence of phosphatidylinositol-3,4,5-trisphosphate (PIP3) trigger membrane-bound onco-signalosomes.
-This presents significant challenges for treatment, as PI3K cascade can be activated in several ways (Zhao and Roberts 2006).
+This presents significant challenges for treatment, as PI3K cascade can be activated in several ways {% Zhao2006 %}.

 In this tutorial we plan to measure aberrant PI3K pathway activity in TCGA dataset using RNASeq information and mutational and copy number information of following frequently altered genes.
 We named this tutorial as Pancancer Aberrant Pathway Activity Analysis (PAPAA)